kian-fotovat/simple-playify/README.md

 *   Enable the **Guilds**, **Voice States**, and **Message Content** intents for your bot.
 *   Generate an invite link with the `Connect`, `Speak`, and `Send Messages` permissions.
 *   Add the bot to your server and enjoy `/play`!

 ---

+<a id="public-bot"></a>
+## (＾▽＾) Use the Public Bot (No setup needed!)

+If you don’t want to self-host Playify, you can invite the **public Playify bot** hosted by me directly to your server!
+Check it out and add it easily here: [https://alan7383.github.io/playify/](https://alan7383.github.io/playify/)

+This way, you get all the great Playify features without any installation or configuration hassle!

+---